 On the day of your visit

-- If you experience tender, painful breasts before your period, you may prefer defer your appointment until after your next period.
+If you experience tender, painful breasts before your period, you may prefer to defer your appointment until after your next period.

 When will I receive my results?

-We want you to feel completely satisfied that we have given you a full understanding of what we believe to be the cause of your problem, before you leave the clinic.
-Patients will receive results of their breast screen/mammograms on the same day as their appointment.
+Patients will receive results of their breast screen on the same day as their appointment.
 Patients having a diagnostic assessment will receive provisional results in person on the same day as their consultation.

 Who will I see?

 During your visit you may see several different members of our multidisciplinary team, including a breast physician, radiographer, sonographer, breast care nurse and receptionist.